freak2810/Portfolio/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code and icons was used.
+- Hat tip to anyone whose code and icons was used.

+- Feel Free to use this code but just dont forget to star and give me the credit 😁🐣